numoonchld/numoonchld.github.io/_posts/2020-11-08-django-blog-app-construction.md

   - python3 installed on your machine (preferably macOS or Ubuntu)
     - pip3 installed
     - pillow installed
+      - `pip3 install Pillow`
-  - some understandng of django
+  - some understanding of django

 # process

 ### install django